SGM GOAL / Materials Science and Engineering

 Professional integration

-After two years, I was offered a position as a senior geotechnical engineer at ESCG Méditerranée, where I have now been working for a year.
+"After two years, I was offered a position as a senior geotechnical engineer at ESCG Méditerranée, where I have been working for the past year."

 Alexandre – 2015: R&D Technician, Mechanical Testing and Applications, SICOMIN

-Quality control – Process
+Quality Control – Process

-2005-2007: Education: DUT SGM Nîmes
+2005–2007: Education: DUT in General Management (SGM), Nîmes

 Nicolas – 2001: R&D Manager, Sumica Polymer Compounds